Best Camping Sleeping Bags of 2026

 Cons

-Our favorite thing about this bag is a center zipper that converts the bag from a snug mummy shape – perfect for cold nights – to a wider, rectangular shape for more room on warmer nights.
-We also fell in love with the two smaller zippers on the sides – they double as vents, but they’re perfect for sticking our arms through.
-This one-of-a-kind design allowed us to stay cozy in our bags but still have dexterity to move gear around the tent, scroll our phones, or even read a book while still snuggled inside.
+Our favorite thing about this bag is the center zipper that converts it from a snug mummy shape — perfect for cold nights — to a wider rectangular shape for more room on warmer nights.
+We also fell in love with the two smaller zippers on the sides, which double as vents, and are perfect for sticking our arms through.
+This one-of-a-kind design allowed us to stay cozy in our bags while still maintaining dexterity to move gear around the tent, scroll on our phones, or even read a book while still snuggled inside.

-Also, the main zipper extends from the hood to the bottom of the footbox, so you can vent your feet better than other mummy designs.
-Plus, the storage is generous – the Boost 650 features one of the deepest internal pockets we’ve seen for a phone and headlamp – although it doesn’t have a closure.
+Also, the main zipper extends from the hood to the bottom of the footbox, allowing you to vent your feet better than in other mummy designs.
+Plus, the storage is generous.
+The Boost 650 features one of the deepest internal pockets we’ve seen for a phone and headlamp.
+However, it doesn’t have a closure.

-Thanks to 650 fill down insulation and a durable but lightweight nylon exterior, this model also packs super small.
-It compresses to 20 inches by 7.5 inches in the Regular size, so we had no trouble fitting it into a backpack or trunk.
+Thanks to 650-fill down insulation and a durable yet lightweight nylon exterior, this model also packs super small.
+It compresses to 20 by 7.5 inches in the regular size, so we had no trouble fitting it into a backpack or trunk.

 The downside of this design?
-The Boost 650 has a lot of zippers and features.
-All these zips can be overwhelming – and unnecessary – for casual car campers.
+The Boost 650 has many zippers and features.
+All these zips can be overwhelming — and unnecessary — for casual car campers.
 Folks who just want a basic bag could spend significantly less for a simpler setup and be just as comfortable, making this level of customization feel excessive.

-We also find the warmth rating is overstated.
-Testing in chilly temps finds it feels a bit chilly below 35-40°F, so we recommend this one for milder three-season conditions.
-Also the hood design, even for a mummy bag, is a bit shallow, and down insulation requires more maintenance than synthetic alternatives.
+We also found that the warmth rating is overstated.
+We found it a bit chilly when temps dipped below 35 to 40°F, so we recommend this one for milder three-season conditions.
+Also, the hood design, even for a mummy bag, is a bit shallow, and down insulation requires more maintenance than synthetic alternatives.

 Last, the Boost 650 is spendy.
-However, its steep price tag reflects the unique premium feature, and we think it’s worth every penny for those who want a super durable, comfy, and adaptable bag for years of regular use.
-If you want an innovative design, this one is a great choice for both car camping and backpacking.
-It earns its keep near the top of our list for an awesome balance of warmth, comfort, features, and packability.
+However, its steep price tag reflects those unique premium features, and we think it’s worth every penny for a durable, comfy, and adaptable bag for years of regular use.
+If you want an innovative design, this one is it.
+It earns its keep near the top of our list for an awesome balance of warmth, comfort, features, and packability for both car camping and backpacking.

 More: Therm-A-Rest Boost 650 Full Review